ibrahimshaabann/Cafe-Management-System-API/Documentation.md

 - **Menu and Categories**: Organize menu items into categories for easy access.
 - **Table Management**: Assign tables to orders for efficient service.

-Certainly!
-Here's the "Getting Started" section of the README.md in full Markdown code:

 ## Getting Started